 The answer is complicated.
 Whether a fetus is a person has been the subject of heated debate for decades.
 The debate has mainly raged in the controversies surrounding abortion, but it has important implications in the world of wrongful death.
 Roe v.
 Wade, perhaps the most controversial case ever taken by the U.S. Supreme Court, held in part that the word “Person”, as used in the Fourteenth Amendment, did not include unborn children.

 At first blush, Roe might seem at odds with any definition of “Person” that includes a fetus.
 But the Arizona Supreme Court has held that “Person” can mean different things in different contexts.
 In Summerfield v.
 Super.
-Ct, the Arizona Supreme Court explained that it need not adopt Roe’s definition of “Person” for purposes of wrongful death actions.
+Ct, the Arizona Supreme Court explained that it need not adopt Roe’s definition of “Person” for purposes of Wrongful Death of an Unborn Child actions.

 The Court in Summerfield felt that viability was a “less arbitrary and more logical” line to draw than the moment of birth when determining whether a fetus is a person for purposes of wrongful death.
 But in practice, the viability standard presents a whole host of problems.
-Obviously, when an unborn child is negligently killed a few days or weeks before it is due, the viability question has a clear answer.
+When a Wrongful Death of an Unborn Child is negligently killed a few days or weeks before it is due, the viability question has a clear answer.

 Don’t the mothers of that 6% deserve some cause of action?
 When are the odds too poor to justify personhood for unborn children?
 These are difficult questions for which the law provides no clear answers, and they can only get harder.
 With every new advance in neonatal care, the viability line gets increasingly blurry.

-Calculating damages may seem like the most convoluted part of a wrongful death case involving a fetus.
+Calculating damages may seem like the most convoluted part of a Wrongful Death of an Unborn Child.
 Figuring out what the parents can recover and how much they should be owed for their loss may seem a daunting task.
-But in reality, damages are relatively simple for these cases.
+But in reality, damages are relatively simple in these cases.

-Age of the child is irrelevant for loss of society damages.
-Arizona law treats unborn children no differently than those who are born and survive independent of their mothers.
+The age of the child is irrelevant to the loss of society damages.
+Arizona law treats unborn children no differently than those who are born and survive independently of their mothers.
 The fact that parents do not get to meet their child face to face does not prevent them from establishing a relationship with the unborn child.
 Parents may sing, read or speak to their unborn children.
 They develop love and expectations for the future of their child.
 In this regard, whether the child is born or not makes no difference.
 The loss is real to parents either way and they may recover damages for it.

 States have differed on how to address disputed embryos in divorce proceedings.
 Many have favored the wishes of those who do not want the embryos developed to avoid making parties into parents against their will.
 Some states would even rather see the embryos destroyed than have the autonomy of their would-be parents overridden.
 Arizona, however, has taken the opposite approach, giving rights to the party who wants to see the embryo developed into a child.
 Senator Nancy Barto, a Phoenix Republican, introduced the bill partly because “most people believe that frozen embryos should have a chance at life.”

 How and whether A.R.S.
-25-318.03 changes the calculus for the wrongful death of a fetus remains to be seen.
+25-318.03 changes the calculus for the Wrongful Death of an Unborn Child remains to be seen.
 Jeter v.
 Mayo Clinic, which held that a cryopreserved embryo was not a person for purposes of wrongful death, reached that conclusion partly because an analysis of legislative intent did not support personhood for embryos.

 Now, however, the Arizona legislature has expressed a preference.
 A.R.S.
 25-318.03 places the “life” of an embryo above the personal autonomy of a parent who opposes that embryo’s development.
-It’s possible that this law is the proverbial wrench in Jeter’s works.
+This law may be the proverbial wrench in Jeter’s works.
 If it does, human embryos could receive personhood for purposes of wrongful death.

 From there, it’s difficult to reason why all fetuses, regardless of viability, should not be afforded that same protection.
 But it’s important to remember Summerfield’s guidance that “person” means different things in different contexts.
-Whether the Arizona legislature’s preference for the life of an embryo translates from the realm of divorce to the world of wrongful death is something only the courts can say for sure.
+Whether the Arizona legislature’s preference for the life of an embryo translates from the realm of divorce to the world of the Wrongful Death of an Unborn Child is something only the courts can say for sure.

-The wrongful death of a fetus presents practical problems and questions that the law continues to grapple with.
-Whether Arizona courts will continue a complex analysis of viability hampered by continuous medical advances or adopt simpler hard-line rules remains to be seen.
-For now, the wrongful death of a fetus will continue to be an unsettled, contentious and complicated topic in tort law.
+The wrongful death of an unborn child presents practical problems and questions that the law continues to grapple with.
+Whether Arizona courts will continue a complex analysis of viability hampered by continuous medical advances or adopt simpler hardline rules remains to be seen.
+For now, the Wrongful Death of an Unborn Child will continue to be an unsettled, contentious, and complicated topic in tort law.

-At Phoenix Accident and Injury Law Firm near you, we have more than 15 years of experience helping clients obtain compensation for the wrongful death of their fetus.
+At Phoenix Accident and Injury Law Firm near you, we have more than 15 years of experience helping clients obtain compensation for the Wrongful Death of an Unborn Child.
 When you’re ready to talk, please contact our office to arrange a free initial consultation by phone or at our Chandler office, conveniently located in your area.

 If you need medical treatment after a car accident contact Phoenix Accident and Injury Law Firm near you in nearby Chandler, AZ to speak with an experienced personal injury attorney.
 We provide personal injury legal services to clients in your area including Chandler, Gilbert, Mesa, Scottsdale, Tempe, and Peoria.